 Here’s a video that shows what I think — what I hope — is a virgin queen that emerged from a swarm cell after a colony swarmed.
 If it’s not a virgin queen, it might be the colony’s original queen, which means the colony is on the verge of swarming.
 Please feel free to leave a comment if you can identify what kind of queen she is, old or virgin.
 I’ll explain more after the video.

-Here are two swarm cells, two of a dozen or so that we found in one of our hives about five days ago.
+Here are two swarm cells, two of a dozen or so that I found in one of my hives about five days ago.

 Most of the following notes (and there aren’t too many) address swarming and queen mating issues.
 To delve into the main details of the book would take too long.
 Suffice it to say there is a huge amount of information in this small book, and it all seems sound.
-I know I will constantly reference Increase Essentials when I decide to create mating nucs and expand our hives further next year. …
+I will likely constantly reference Increase Essentials when I decide to create mating nucs and expand my hives further next year.
+Continue reading →